amisana/vibecodingbuddy/README.md

-# Vibe Coding Buddy
+# Vibe Code Buddy

 ## Overview

-Vibe Coding Buddy is a modern web application that converts your project files into a single, well-formatted markdown document.
+Vibe Code Buddy is a modern web application with a retro vaporwave aesthetic that converts your project files into a single, well-formatted markdown document.
 This makes it easy to:

 - Share your code structure with others
 - Prepare your codebase for analysis by LLMs (Large Language Models)
 - Create documentation that shows both file organization and content
 - Review code in a consolidated format

+The application is available at [copycode.ai](https://copycode.ai)

 ## Features

+### Code Documentation
 - **Root Directory Selection**: Securely select a local project folder
 - **Automatic File Scanning**: Recursively scans the entire directory structure
 - **Customizable Ignore Patterns**: Filter out files and folders using gitignore-like syntax